 To test these relationships, the authors collected multi-source data from 191 expatriate spouses and their expatriate partners living in 37 countries.

 The results revealed that problem- and emotion-focused coping strategies positively and negatively, respectively, influenced all types of spouse adjustment: personal, interaction, and cultural.
 Both forms of spouse coping also influenced expatriate adjustment.
 The authors also found that expatriate adjustment mediated the relationship between expatriate spouses’ coping strategies and spouse adjustment.

 The results suggest that multinational organizations should pay equal attention to the adjustment of both their expatriates and their spouses.
 Both expatriates and their spouses should be included in the initial selection process and in pre-departure training to get well equipped before the international assignment.
 Training spouses to adopt problem-focused coping strategies would help to facilitate the effective adjustment of both spouses and expatriates.

 The research provides one of the first examinations that investigate expatriate spouses’ coping strategies and their impact on expatriate and expatriate spouse adjustment.
 This research also highlights the interdependency of expatriates and their spouses.

-Chen, Y. and Shaffer, M. (2018), "The influence of expatriate spouses’ coping strategies on expatriate and spouse adjustment", Journal of Global Mobility, Vol. 6 No. 1, pp. 20-39. https://doi.org/10.1108/JGM-07-2016-0032
+Chen, Y.-P. and Shaffer, M. (2018), "The influence of expatriate spouses’ coping strategies on expatriate and spouse adjustment: An interdependence perspective", Journal of Global Mobility, Vol. 6 No. 1, pp. 20-39. https://doi.org/10.1108/JGM-07-2016-0032

 Emerald Publishing Limited